Jieyi-Jiang/OrientedFormer/README.md

 ## Cite OrientedFormer

-“Instead of citing an article with closed or falsely advertised open-source code, it is preferable to cite an article with genuine open-source code.”

 ```
 @ARTICLE{10669376,
   author={Zhao, Jiaqi and Ding, Zeyu and Zhou, Yong and Zhu, Hancheng and Du, Wen-Liang and Yao, Rui and El Saddik, Abdulmotaleb},